ajityadav99/E-Commerce-Website/README.md

 There are also many more feature which are not in the list.
 Feel free to use this project

 ### Set Up
 (i) Use XAMPP 5.6 for this project.
-You can download it from here... https://www.apachefriends.org/download.html
+You can download it from here... https://www.apachefriends.org/download.html <bgr>